Zi Donnya Piggott as photgraphed in Atlanta by The Rustin Times

 Meet the startup hoping to promote LGBT+ tourism in the Caribbean and Africa

 For many LGBT+ people living in the Caribbean, homophobia is a very familiar reality.
-A 2018 report by Humans Right Watch focusing on seven Eastern Caribbean countries showed how discriminatory legislation in these societies negatively impacted LGBT+ populations while making them victims of discrimination, violence, and abuse.
+A 2018 report by Human Rights Watch focusing on seven Eastern Caribbean countries showed how discriminatory legislation in these societies negatively impacted LGBT+ populations while making them victims of discrimination, violence, and abuse.

 However, young people in the region are seeking ways to combat homophobia and push for diversity and inclusion in their society.

 Zi Donnya Piggott is a 2021 recipient of the David Martin Small Business Fellowship presented by The IGLTA Foundation, an organization committed to supporting global LGBTQ+ tourism through education, research, and leadership development.
 She is a tech entrepreneur, designer, and human rights advocate from Barbados, and she is seeking new avenues to promote change in the Caribbean and Africa.
-The recipient of Queen Elizabeth’s Young Leaders Award is on a mission to use tourism as a tool to push for LGBT+ inclusion and change in legislation with her startup, Pink Coconuts.
-The organization seeks to connect travelers to LGBT+ affirming and friendly businesses in developing countries and show how anti-discriminatory laws can affect the economic growth and prosperity of a nation.
+The Queen Elizabeth’s Young Leaders Award recipient is on a mission to use tourism to push for LGBT+ inclusion and change in legislation with her startup, Pink Coconuts.
+The organization seeks to connect travelers to LGBT+-affirming and friendly businesses in developing countries and show how anti-discriminatory laws can affect a nation’s economic growth and prosperity.

 Zi Donnya Piggott at the 2021 IGLTA Global Convention in Atlanta